gbenedetti22/cm_project2025/report/Conclusions.md

 - **theta**

-  Controls the trade-off between cutting plane approximation and descent direction.
+   Controls the step balance between the current lower bound  and the best-known solution.

-- **lr** *(learning rate)*

-  Step size for the gradient-based update.

-- **momentum**

-  Momentum term to accelerate convergence and avoid local minima.

-- **scale_factor**

-  Scaling coefficient applied to linear and quadratic terms.

 - **max_constraints**